ANSONCYYY/omphalOS/README.md

 ## Minimal use

-Verify the included sample run:
+One may verify the included sample run:

 ```bash
 python -m omphalos verify --run-dir examples/sample_run